romifauzi/PlayMaker-Match3/README.md

 Then try to inspect the game object, search for the missing component, and try to re-link it, by type "PlaymakerFSM" in the filter when re-linking the script and select the one with "Plugins/Playmaker/Playmaker.dll" as the path

+You will also need to add a global variable called "gravity" (this is case sensitive, so type it exactly as written here), and set the value to any negative value, I usually set it to -10.